Hırka-i Şerif Mosque

 Hırka-i Şerif Mosque (خرقه شریف جامعي, Hırka-i Şerif Camii) is a historic mosque in Istanbul, Turkey.
-It takes its name from a relic, the mantle of Muhammad, which is preserved in the mosque.
+It takes its name from a relic, the mantle of prophet Muhammad, which is preserved in the mosque.

 Mosque

 Hırka-i Şerif Mosque (literally "Mosque of the Blessed Mantle") is situated at Hırkaişerif quarter's Muhtesip İskender neighborhood in Fatih district of Istanbul, Turkey.
 It was commissioned by Ottoman sultan Abdulmejid I (reigned 1839–1861).
 Its construction began in 1847 after expropriation of buildings in the near neighborhood to make place, and it was completed in 1851.
 The mosque is associated with a relic, a mantle of the Islamic prophet Muhammad (c.
 570–632) (Hırka-i Şerif), which was given as a gift to Uwais al-Qarani, known as Veysel Karani in Turkish, a 7th-century Islamic figure from Yemen highly respected by the Turks.

 A complex was added to the mosque, which consisted of a sultan's pavilion, a mansion for the descendant family owning the relic, barracks for a gendarme company in charge of protection of the relic and quarters for the servants.
 The architect of the mosque is not known.
 The mosque is situated in the center of a walled yard, which has three gates at each side.
 The mosque has an octagonal prism form, which is considered to be influenced from the plan of Qubbat al-Sakhrah (built 688–692) in Jerusalem.
 Its dome has a diameter of 11.50 m.
 For the storage of the relic, a small octagonal prism building is annexed to the wall facing qibla.
 The annex has entrances to the courtyard and connection to the mosque.
 The mosque and the relic storage building are constructed in limestone ashlar.
 Their domes are of lead-covered brickwork.

 The mosque and the relic chamber underwent conservation and restoration works several times in the past.
 As of 2017, the mosque is closed to prayer.
 It is under restoration, it is now open for prayer.